Azure/azure-event-hubs-spark/FAQ.md

 the receiving task for a specific eventhubs partition is moving from one executor to another.

 In this case, increasing the spark locality can help to reduce/avoid recreating receivers.
-The spark locality can be increased by assigning a higher value than the default 3s to the "spark.locality.wait" property.
+The spark locality can be increased by assigning a higher value to the "spark.locality.wait" property (for instance, increase the value to 15s instead of the default value 3s).

 **What else?
 If you have suggestions for this FAQ please share them on the [gitter chat](https://gitter.im/azure-event-hubs-spark/Lobby) or open an issue!**